Skip to main content

 On this page

-For more information on laser surgery, see Lasers in Cancer Treatment.
+For more information on the laser surgery procedure, see Lasers in Cancer Treatment.

 Piovano E, Macchi C, Attamante L, et al. CO2 laser vaporization for the treatment of vaginal intraepithelial neoplasia: effectiveness and predictive factors for recurrence.
 Eur J Gynaecol Oncol.
 2015;36(4):383-388.